BPMN - the Standard for Business Process Modeling

 Role

-A Role is an abstraction of positions or a combination of the same areas of operations.
-Additional process participants besides the ones modeled as Lanes can be depicted as Roles.
+A role in BPM is an abstraction of organizational positions or a summary of the same fields of activity.
+Process participants other than those modeled as lanes can be represented as roles.

 BPMN application

-Applications represent IT systems which are relevant for the execution of process steps.
+Applications represent IT systems that are relevant for the execution of process steps.
 They explicitly show which IT systems are used to support manual work.

 BPMN norms

-Norms represent requirements for the process execution.
-These may be company-specific guidelines or official, international standards.
+Norms represent requirements for process execution.
+They can be company-specific guidelines or official, international standards.

 BPMN risk symbol

-Risks are dangers that might occur in the course of process execution.
+Risks are hazards that can occur during process execution.
 They are used in BPMN modeling to support process-oriented risk management.

 BPMN Control Symbol

-Controls are regulatory activities that aim to minimize risks.
+Controls are regulatory activities aimed at minimizing risks.
 They are used in BPMN modeling to support internal control systems.

 Really nice to have

-Order your clearly arranged BPMN 2.0 poster now and you always have all symbols in view.
-Define the right specifications at the beginning and build a structured process landscape.
-Join our webinar and learn all about the use cases, diagram types and objectives of BPMN.
+Order your BPMN 2.0 poster now and have all the symbols at your fingertips.
+Define the right specifications from the start and build a structured process map.
+Join our webinar and learn all about the use cases, diagram types and goals of BPMN.

 Available diagram types when modeling in BPMN 2.0

-The Collaboration Diagram extends the scope of the Process Diagram and thus enables the design of two or more Pools.
-In this way, the interaction between different process participants and the chronological sequence of their working steps as well as Message Flows can be modeled.
+A collaboration diagram extends the scope of the process diagram by allowing the design of two or more pools.
+This allows you to model the interaction between different process participants and the chronological sequence of their work steps as well as message flows.

-The Conversation Diagram is used to describe Message Flows and to represent communication processes.
+A conversation diagram is used to describe message flows and represent communication processes.

-A Choreography Diagram is a view of a collaboration, in which the sequence of message exchange is shown independently without focusing on the processes of the individual partners.
+A choreography diagram is a view of a collaboration in which the sequence of message exchange is shown independently, without focusing on the processes of individual partners.

 Do you have any questions about our products or services?